Electrical & Electronics — Peru

 Certification Introduction

-Electrical and electronic products entering the Peruvian market must meet official mandatory conformity assessment requirements.
-Mandatory certification management is implemented based on product risk levels, covering mainstream categories including household appliances, information technology equipment, audio and video equipment, lighting products, wireless devices, industrial power equipment, etc. Products without valid compliance certification are prohibited from import, customs clearance and market sales.
-Competent authorities include the National Institute of Quality of Peru (INACAL), the Ministry of Energy and Mines (MINEM/OSINERGMIN), and the Ministry of Transport and Communications (MTC), which regulate different product types by sector.
+For electronic and electrical products to enter the Peruvian market, they must meet official mandatory conformity assessment requirements.
+Mandatory certification management is implemented based on product risk levels, covering mainstream categories such as household appliances, information technology equipment, audio-visual equipment, lighting products, wireless devices, and industrial power equipment.
+Products without compliance certification are prohibited from import, customs clearance and market sales.
+Competent authorities include the National Institute of Quality of Peru (INACAL), the Ministry of Energy and Mines (MINEM/OSINERGMIN), and the Ministry of Transport and Communications (MTC), which regulate different types of products in separate fields.

 Technical Requirements

-• Safety requirements: Implemented with reference to the NTP-IEC series standards.
-For example, household appliances adopt the NTP-IEC 60335 series, with core assessment indicators including electrical insulation, electric shock prevention, structural protection, etc.
+Safety Requirements: Implemented in accordance with NTP-IEC series standards.
+For example, household appliances adopt NTP-IEC 60335 series, with core assessment indicators covering electrical insulation, electric shock prevention, structural protection and other indicators.

-• Energy efficiency requirements: Products included in the control catalogue must comply with the energy efficiency limit requirements issued by MINEM, and affix standardized Spanish energy efficiency labels.
+Energy Efficiency Requirements: Products included in the control catalog must comply with the energy efficiency limit requirements issued by MINEM, and affix standardized energy efficiency labels in Spanish.

-• Radio frequency requirements: Products with wireless functions (Wi-Fi, Bluetooth, cellular devices, etc.) must meet the limits for transmission power, spectrum bandwidth and spurious radiation specified by MTC.
+Radio Frequency Requirements: Products with wireless functions (Wi-Fi, Bluetooth, cellular devices, etc.) must meet the limits of transmit power, spectrum bandwidth, and spurious radiation specified by MTC.

-• Marking requirements: Product markings and instructions must be in Spanish, plugs must comply with the NTP 370.052 specification, and mandatory certified products must be affixed with the official S safety mark.
+Marking Requirements: Product identification and instruction manuals must use Spanish, plugs must comply with the NTP 370.052 specification, and mandatory certified products must be affixed with the official S safety mark.

-• Overseas enterprises must designate a local Peruvian entity as an authorized representative to submit applications.
+Overseas enterprises must appoint a local Peruvian entity as an authorized representative to submit applications.

 Certification Process